Monday, October 26, 2009

 First day: the town of Puerto Princessa and the countryside around it.
 By area it's the largest Philippine municipality and includes islands, ocean and rural areas.
 We passed small rice farms with traditional thatched houses, cows, and working water buffalo.
 First stop was the wildlife conservation center devoted to preserving an endangered crocodile species.
 Then off to a weaving workshop, tourist shops, and (Lost in Translation #4) a model prison farm.

 Day two: West across the island to Sabang and the subterranean river.
 It flows through a vast limestone cave filled with birds, bats, and dramatic rock formations.
 We were shuttled there by motorized outrigger, waded onto a beach, got to see forest and monkeys up close, then donned helmets and life vests and headed upriver in a small boat with large flashlights.
-Even the guide's
+Even the guide's corny spiel couldn't undermine the drama and wierdness of the place.

 Day three: Island hopping around Honda Bay.
 By outrigger again, this time out to a raft for snorkeling in your live vest above a coral reef (Was the guide's "don't touch" enough to protect it?).
 Charles had a great time and so did I, once this water-resistant gal convinced the guide that "vegging out" was a legitimate way to have fun.
 Then on to another island for swimming and lunch, then to another for more swimming as fishermen waded in with nets and pulled out gallons of tiny silvery fish.
 (Museum alert: these beaches are exact replicas of those in Travelling the Pacific.)